Walk-in Mpox Vaccinations Clinics

 Symptoms

 Mpox may start with symptoms like the flu, such as a fever, low energy, swollen lymph nodes and general body aches.
-Within 5 to 12 days after the appearance of fever, the person can develop a rash or sores.
+Typically, mpox symptoms start within 21 days of exposure to the virus.
+If an individual has flu-like symptoms, they will likely develop a rash 1–4 days later.
 Sores will go through several stages, including scabs, before healing.
 They can look like pimples or blisters and may be painful and itchy.

 Other symptoms may include: